East Coast Parkway murder: Sentence

-On 3 July 1984, the two trial judges - Justice Abdul Wahab Ghows and Justice T S Sinnathuray - delivered their verdict.
+On 3 July 1984, the two trial judges – Justice Abdul Wahab Ghows and Justice T S Sinnathuray – delivered their verdict.

-Justice Sinnathuray, who read out the judgement in court, stated that both judges were satisfied beyond a reasonable doubt that both men were guilty of the "brutal and gruesome" murder of Kalingam, and were also satisfied beyond a reasonable doubt that both defendants shared the common intention to cause grievous harm to the victim, such that the injury was sufficient in the ordinary course of nature to cause death.
-Justice Sinnathuray stated that Ramu had directly attacked Kalingam with the rake and without giving him the chance or hope to put up any resistance, and also pointed out that due to the defendants' admission that the unconscious Kalingam had got up in pain after they set him on fire under the belief that he died, they also reject the defences of Ramu and Rathakrishnan about them having no intention to kill.
+Justice Sinnathuray, who read out the judgement in court, stated that both judges were satisfied beyond a reasonable doubt that both men were guilty of the "brutal and gruesome" murder of Kalingam and were also satisfied beyond a reasonable doubt that both defendants shared the common intention to cause grievous harm to the victim, such that the injury was sufficient in the ordinary course of nature to cause death.
+Justice Sinnathuray stated that Ramu had directly attacked Kalingam with the rake without giving him the chance or hope to put up any resistance and also pointed out that the defendants had admitted to seeing the unconscious Kalingam getting up in pain after they set him on fire under the belief that he had died, and this only discredited their claims of having no intention to commit murder.

 Therefore, the trial court found both Ramu and Rathakrishnan guilty of murder.
 However, on the account that one of the defendants, Rathakrishnan, was sixteen years of age and had not reached 18 at the time of the murder, the trial judges ordered that Rathakrishnan, who was 18 at that point of time, should be imprisoned indefinitely at the President's Pleasure, since the law forbid the imposition of capital punishment for minors who committed murder while they were below 18 years old.
 Hence, only the first defendant Ramu Annadavascan, then 24 years old, was sentenced to death for murdering 45-year-old Kalingam Mariappan.
 According to news reports, although Ramu was calm during the proceedings, Ramu's mother was devastated and distraught at the death sentence being passed upon Ramu, who was her eldest child out of four children.
 Ramu's mother and his female relatives had to be escorted out of court as they increasingly became hysterical over the verdict.